finos/legend-engine/legend-engine-xt-nonrelationalStore-mongodb-executionPlan/src/README.md

 ### Dependencies
 - Docker desktop should run locally.

-### Platform Binder issue

-Currently there is an issue with the platform binding, so there is a manual setting that needs to be changed in order to run the tests or a query from the PURE IDE.
-- Search for the `mongodb_test_utils.pure` file.
-- On line 27, remove the `<<LocalPlatformBinding.TestPlanBinder>>` next to the `function`.
-- Now you can run the query/tests from the PURE IDE.
-- Adding the `<<LocalPlatformBinding.TestPlanBinder>>` back, will allow you to run the tests from Intellij.

 ### Execution
 - Run PureIDELight.java
   - Before running the ide, click the Run configurations between the Build Project button(hammer symbol) and the Run button on the upper right corner of Intellij: